Social Work - MA

 Students will participate in up to 30 days undertaking a 'Developing Skills for Practice' programme consisting of university based experiential learning, self-directed study, shadowing experienced social workers and other observational visits.
 The majority of these days will take place during term 1 (Autumn term) of the first year to prepare students for their first placement through practising key generic skills and increasing their understanding of the social work role, without the immediate pressure of assessment.

-Students will attend placement for a total of 70 days and carry out direct work with service-users in a social work or social care organisation.
+Students will attend placement for a period in line with regulator standards and carry out direct work with service-users in a social work or social care organisation.
 They will develop skills, knowledge and values through experiential learning supervised by a qualified practice educator.
 Involvement in practice activities will enable students to demonstrate effective use of knowledge, skills and commitment to core values in social work in a given setting in predominantly less complex situations, with supervision and support.
 They will be expected to show capacity to work with people in situations where there may not be simple clear-cut solutions